forta-network/docs/docs/sdk.md

 ## getJsonRpcUrl

-A convenience function called `getJsonRpcUrl` can be used to load a JSON-RPC URL for your agent.
-When running in production, this function will return a URL injected by the scan node that is running the agent.
+A convenience function called `getJsonRpcUrl` can be used to load a JSON-RPC URL for your bot.
+When running in production, this function will return a URL injected by the scan node that is running the bot.
 When running locally in development, this function will return the `jsonRpcUrl` property specified in your forta.config.json file (or `https://cloudflare-eth.com/` by default).

 ## getEthersProvider